-This K2 Media Server does not function as a file system server.
+This system does not function as a file system server.
 It does function as a file system client, which is validated from this page.

 - 1. Do not select Reserved Bandwidth unless instructed to do so by Grass Valley.
-NH servers are usually not configured for RVIO. - 2.
+This system is usually not configured for RVIO. - 2.
 Click Check. - 3.
 When the wizard reports that the configuration is correct, click Next.
 If you get a "The V: will not be available until this device is rebooted..." message, you can safely continue now and reboot later when instructed to do so.